 After playing card sets 1 & 2 of each of the memory card games (skunk, snake, bear, penguins, unicorn, zebra) see if the student can read the short test sentences comprising the ten words they have learned through game play on the corresponding flashcard.
 Repeat this process after completing memory card sets 3 & 4 and again after sets 5 & 6 for each of the six decks.
 This step helps the child transition from reading stand-alone words to reading a whole sentence, ensuring success when they eventually get to the corresponding storybook.
 This class recording sheet will help keep track of each of your students' progress through the test-sentence flashcards.

-The staged learning format of The Reading Game first introduces individual words through game play in a fast-action memory card game.
+The staged learning format of The Reading Game first introduces individual words through game play in a fast-action memory common card game.
 Each memory card game contains thirty words, taught in manageable five word segments.
 When used in classrooms, parent volunteers or older "reading buddies" can work with the student or in small groups to play the matching card game.
 Frequent exposure through play hard-wires these words into long-term memory.

 After learning ten words through game play, the student is shown a captioned picture flashcard.
 This flashcards turns the ten words just learned into short descriptive phrases and sentences, which reinforces the words learned through game play, transitions the student from stand alone words to a sentence format, and introduces the use of capitalization and punctuation.